anelook/apache-kafka-clickhouse-demo/README.rst

 Hands-on material for session "Optimal data lake for analytics: Apache Kafka and ClickHouse"
 ============================================================================================

 Hello all!
-This repository contains a set of instructions how to send data from an `Apache Kafka <https://kafka.apache.org/>`_ topic to a table in `ClickHouse <https://clickhouse.com/>`_ and how to run aggregation operations on data in ClickHouse.
+This repository contains a set of instructions explaining how to work with a combination of Apache Kafka and ClickHouse.
+In particular, we'll look at how to send data from an `Apache Kafka <https://kafka.apache.org/>`_ topic to a table in `ClickHouse <https://clickhouse.com/>`_, how to transform the data with the help of ClickHouse materialized views and how to run aggregation requests.

-In this example we'll look at the educational system of Hogwarts.
+We'll take the educational system of Hogwarts as an idea for our scenario.
 Every time a student enters a classroom an event is generated and sent to an Apache Kafka topic.
 The data is accumulated over years.
-We would like to store raw data long term in ClickHouse DBMS, shape it and send requests for data aggregation to efficiently analyse past data.
+We would like to send the raw data from this topic into ClickHouse for long term storage, shape it and send requests for data aggregation to efficiently analyse past data.

 Preparation steps
 ------------------

-To follow this session you'll need Apache Kafka and ClickHouse servers.
-I'll be setting up both of them on my local Mac machine.
-I'll leave the steps I do for a reference, however, you might need to adjust instructions if you're not Mac user.
+To follow these steps you'll need running instances of Apache Kafka and ClickHouse.
+I'll be running both of them on my local machine.

+You can find instructions on how to set up both of the instances in the `quick start for ClickHouse <https://clickhouse.com/docs/en/quick-start>`_ and `quick start for Apache Kafka <https://kafka.apache.org/quickstart>`_

+If you're using a mac machine, you can also use the instructions below:

 Set up Apache Kafka cluster (locally on Mac)
 ++++++++++++++++++++++++++++++++++++++++++++